microsoft/vcpkg-docs/vcpkg/concepts/glossary.md

 ## O

 ### Overlay port/triplet
 A locally available port or triplet.
-Usually, used to provide a port or triplet that is not part of a registry, or to override the name of a port or triplet in a registry.
+Usually used to provide a port or triplet that is not part of a registry, or to override the name of a port or triplet in a registry.

 ## P